pirate/wireguard-docs/README.md

 WireGuard can sometimes natively make connections between two clients behind NATs without the need for a public relay server, but in most cases this is not possible.
 NAT-to-NAT connections are only possible if at least one host has a stable, publicly-accessible IP address:port pair that can be hardcoded ahead of time, whether that's using a FQDN updated with Dynamic DNS, or a static public IP with a non-randomized NAT port opened by outgoing packets, anything works as long as all peers can communicate it beforehand and it doesn't change once the connection is initiated.

 A known port and address need to be configured ahead of time because WireGuard doesn't have a signalling layer or public STUN servers that can be used to search for other hosts dynamically.
 WebRTC is an example of a protocol that can dynamically configure a connection between two NATs, but it does this by using an out-of-band signaling server to detect the IP:port combo of each host.
 WireGuard doesn't have this, so it only works with a hardcoded `Endpoint` + `ListenPort` (and `PersistentKeepalive` so it doesn't drop after inactivity).

+Learn more from Tailscale's bible of NAT traversal: https://tailscale.com/blog/how-nat-traversal-works/

 #### Requirements for NAT-to-NAT setups